This post contains Q&A-style notes on compiling software for OpenWrt or compiling OpenWrt itself.

 Build tools (tested on Ubuntu 22.04):

-Don't forget to do this as an unprivileged user (even if you have a container), build tools don't like being run as a root.
+Don't forget to do all this as an unprivileged user (even if you have e.g. a container), the build tools don't like being run as a root.

 - [Source] Target and package selection

 make menuconfig.
-The first three option select the device to target.
+The first three options select the device to target.
 Most of the rest are for packages,

 < >means a package will not be built,